SwedishPaymentAndECRGroup/digital-receipt-standard/ArtsDR200WithSwedishExtensions/resources/docs/ARTS_DR200_with_Swedish_extension.md

 …
 <DigitalReceipt>
 ```

+**NOTE!** ARTS has a *ReceiptImage* element.
+This element can contain an image/text representation of the receipt.
+The problem with this element is the poor support of image types.
+The *Attachment* element described in this section supports all valid mime types.
 ### Control unit information - Swedish standard extension

 In some countries/markets (like Sweden) a control unit is connected to the POS.
 Information from this unit is (can be) printed on the paper receipt.
 To add this information to the digital receipt use the *ControlUnit* element.
 Example: